nielskee/draft-articles/tech-hiring-pt1.md

 I've worked in software development for 30 years.
 I've seen some progress over that time, but the pace is still painfully slow.
-On gender diversity, we have a long way to go.
-We all have a responsibility to fix the situation in tech for fundamental reasons of equality, quite apart from the benefits that diverse teams bring.
+On gender equality, we have a long way to go.
+We all have a responsibility to fix this situation in tech for fundamental reasons of fairness, quite apart from the benefits that diverse teams bring.

 But benefits there most certainly are.
 Diverse teams are *good* teams.
 Any developer will tell you about the value of a different